 - Hypokalemia.
 Experiencing low potassium levels after drinking vinegar is extremely rare, but can happen.
 It mostly occurs when you ingest a very high dose.

 So, is apple cider vinegar the miracle way to get rid of THC from your body?
-While there is some scientific truth behind it, there’s no real guarantee you will actually pass the drug test by using this method.
-Furthermore, is it really worth the risk of damaging your health?
+While there is some scientific truth behind it, there’s no real guarantee you will pass the drug test by using this method.
+Furthermore, is it worth the risk of damaging your health?

 The safest bet is for weed smokers to stay away from weed before the test and there should be zero to none chances of failing it.